jupyter/docker-stacks/docs/maintaining/tagging.md

 :lines: 3-
 ```

-The prefix of commit hash (namely, 12 letters) is used as an image tag to make it easy to inherit from a fixed version of a docker image.
+The prefix of the commit hash (namely, 12 characters) is used as an image tag to make it easy to inherit from a fixed version of a docker image.

 ## Taggers and Manifests